-§38.3 In the interest of providing greater availability of dependent care and other services to CSEA represented employees and maximizing resources available, the Work-Life Services Program may support additional initiatives as recommended by the Advisory Board.
+- §38.3 In the interest of providing greater availability of dependent care and other services to CSEA represented employees and maximizing resources available, the Work-Life Services Program may support additional initiatives as recommended by the Advisory Board. - §38.4 Network Child Care Assistance Program the State and CSEA remain committed to ensuring that all network childcare available to

-§38.4 Network Child Care Assistance Program the State and CSEA remain committed to ensuring that all network childcare available to State employees is provided in safe, high-quality centers.
+State employees is provided in safe, high-quality centers.
 Therefore, the State and CSEA agree to:

-(a) Continue financial support for health and safety grants for childcare network centers;

-(b) Provide technical support and training for childcare initiatives; and passage of legislation for appropriations in the amount indicated in each year of the 2021-2026 Agreement: \$3,025,225 in 2021-2022, \$3,025,225 in 2022-2023, \$3,085,730 in 2023-2024, \$3,147,444 in 2024-2025, and \$3,210,393 in 2025-2026 and thereafter to fund the activities of Section 38.2 and Section 38.4.
+- (a) Continue financial support for health and safety grants for childcare network centers; - (b) Provide technical support and training for childcare initiatives; and - (c) Encourage the continuation of existing host agency support for childcare centers. - §38.5 The State shall prepare, secure introduction, and recommend passage of legislation for appropriations in the amount indicated in each year of the 2021-2026 Agreement: \$3,025,225 in 2021-2022, \$3,025,225 in 2022-2023, \$3,085,730 in 2023-2024, \$3,147,444 in 2024-2025, and \$3,210,393in 2025-2026 and thereafter to fund the activities of Section 38.2 and Section 38.4. - §38.6 A joint labor/management advisory board, which recognizes the need for combined representation of all employee negotiating units and the State, will monitor and evaluate the Work Life Services Programs.